gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 \sectionmark{Transformations part II: Impacts on SLR interpretations}

 The previous attempts to linearize relationships imply a desire to be able to fit SLR models.
+\index{transformation}
 The *log*-transformations, when successful, provide the potential to apply our SLR model.
 There are then two options for interpretations: you can either interpret the model on the transformed scale or you can translate the SLR model on the transformed scale